 But see how that works?
-And if you can save $30 by strategically purchasing butter at the right time, then think of how much MORE you could save by doing the same thing with all the other items on your list–flour, sugar, chocolate chips, canned goods and chicken stock, meat, cereal, spices & seasonings, coffee, wine, beer, eggs, and so, so much more!
+And if you can save $30 by strategically purchasing butter at the right time, then think of how much MORE you could save by doing the same thing with all the other items on your list: flour, sugar, chocolate chips, canned goods and chicken stock, meat, cereal, spices and seasonings, coffee, wine, beer, eggs, and so, so much more!

-(Again, if you haven’t yet printed the free LWSL Holiday Planner, be sure to do that right away.
-Along with priority setting, budget planning, & gift planning, there are pages to help you plan your menu and your master grocery list.)
+(Again, if you haven’t yet printed the Free LWSL Holiday Planner, be sure to do that right away.
+Along with priority setting, budget planning and gift planning, there are pages to help you plan your menu and your master grocery list.)

 Grocery Sales & Coupons

-But what if you want to save EVEN MORE?
+But what if you want to save on food EVEN MORE?

 The key to effectively using coupons though, as I explained in this post on how to cut your grocery bill in half, is knowing how to stack your coupons ON TOP of the store sales, which means using the right coupon at the right time.

-So, going back to our butter example–if you really wanted to be a smart holiday grocery shopper, you would look to see if there were any coupons available for that particular brand of butter, and then get as many as those coupons as you could (hopefully 10!), and then use those coupons on the day that butter was on sale for $1.99.
-So if your coupon was for $1.00 off, you would end up getting your ten pounds of butter for just $0.99, saving more than $40 in the process.
+So, going back to our butter example, if you really wanted to be a smart holiday grocery shopper, you would look to see if there were any coupons available for that particular brand of butter, and then get as many of those coupons as you could (hopefully 10!), and then use those coupons on the day that butter was on sale for $1.99.
+So, if your coupon was for $1.00 off, you would end up getting your ten pounds of butter for just $0.99 each, saving more than $40 in the process.
 (Better shoes!)